amendx/vue-dndrop/README.md

 </script>
 ```

-## API: Container
+## Container

-> Component that contains the draggable elements or components.
+Component that contains the draggable elements or components.
 Each of its children should be wrapped by **Draggable** component

-## Properties
+### Properties

-> Properties define the visual behaviour of the library:
+Properties define the visual behaviour of the library:

 | Property                |           Type            |            Default            | Description                                                                                                                                                                                                   |
 | ----------------------- | :-----------------------: | :---------------------------: | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |